RakaDoank/uws-react-native/CONTRIBUTING.md

 To setup the React Native app and link the actual (`uwas-react-native`) library itself are similar like the usual React Native or Expo CLI installation with autolinking of React Native libraries

 #### Android
-1. Open the `uws-react-native/example/android` directory with **Android Studio**
+1. Open **Android Studio**
+2. Open `uws-react-native/example/android` directory
-2. Sync project with gradle files
+3. Sync project with gradle files
    > If you have encountered a problem issue such as `cannot run program 'node'` or similar, you can run the example android app first, see [run the example app](#run-the-example-app), and retry the Gradle sync in Android Studio
-4. In the sidebar explorer of Android Studio with `Android` mode directory, you should can see our `cpp` directory in the `app` directory.
+4. In the sidebar explorer of Android Studio with `Android` mode directory, you should can see our `cpp` directory inside of `app` directory.
 The `cpp` directory is where the library C++ code lives you can actually do any fixes
 5. Happy Coding :)

 #### iOS
 1. Open your terminal
-2. Go to the `uws-react-native/example/ios` directory
+2. Go to `uws-react-native/example/ios` directory
 3. Install the pods by run this command
    ```
    pod install
    ```
    You do not have do this everytime.
 Running `npm run prebuild` in the example directory is also doing pod installation internally
+4. Open **Xcode**
-4. Open **Xcode**, and open the `uws-react-native/example/ios/example.xcworkspace` file
+5. Open `uws-react-native/example/ios/example.xcworkspace` file
-5. In **Xcode**, you should see `UwsReactNative` directory in the `Pods > Development Tools` from the sidebar navigator.
+6. In **Xcode**, you should see `UwsReactNative` directory in the `Pods > Development Tools` from the sidebar navigator.
 This is where the library code lives you can actually do any fixes
-6. Happy Coding :)
+7. Happy Coding :)

 #### macOS
 ⚠️ We do not provide the example app for React Native macOS yet.
 Soon this documentation will be updated